nexusformat/definitions/manual/source/classes/base_classes/em-structure.rst

 data analysis and data processing workflows.
 This motivated a granularization of these concepts into own method-specific base classes:

     :ref:`NXem_ebsd`, :ref:`NXem_eds`, :ref:`NXem_eels`, :ref:`NXem_img`:
-        These base classes provide concepts for specific data acquisition modes and associated analysis as are used in electron microscopy such as for collecting and indexing Kikuchi diffraction patterns into orientation maps for two-dimensional, three-dimensional point cloud data, reporting X-ray spectroscopy, different imaging modes, or documenting electron energy loss spectroscopy (EELS).
+        These base classes provide concepts for specific data acquisition modes and associated analyses as are used in electron microscopy such as for collecting and indexing Kikuchi diffraction patterns into orientation maps for two-dimensional, three-dimensional point cloud data, reporting X-ray spectroscopy (EDS/EDXS), different imaging modes, or documenting electron energy loss spectroscopy (EELS).
         A substantial further number of such base class could be designed that can build on the ideas and principles that are suggested via these four base classes.